Estimated reading time: 6 minutes

 Payday Loans, Easy Money = Big Problems

-While Payday loan companies market their business as a convenient and quick way to get some easy money when you’re in a bind, they do not go into much detail about how hard they can be to repay.
+While Payday loan companies market their business as a convenient and quick way to get some easy money when you’re in a bind, they do not detail how hard they can be to repay.

 Payday Loan Costs